123AGustien/sextant-protocol-official-index/README.md

 They are not modelled as primary control or sovereign communication infrastructure.
 -
-# 🏦 Financial Systems (Simulation Layer Only)
+� Financial Systems (Simulation Layer Only)

-- [Sextant-Protocol](https://github.com/123AGustien/Sextant-Protocol) → Financial-style stress simulation and cascade modelling
-- [lena-vehicle-data-core](https://github.com/123AGustien/lena-vehicle-data-core) → Event reconstruction for traceability modelling
-- [spd-r-google-cloud-poc](https://github.com/123AGustien/spd-r-google-cloud-poc) → Observability and system monitoring simulation
+These repositories represent conceptual simulation frameworks for stress modelling, dependency propagation, observability, and system resilience analysis.
+They are not connected to live financial systems.
+Sextant Protocol (Cascade Simulation Framework)⁠� → Financial-style stress simulation and cascade modelling RP‑04 Stable Baseline Release⁠� → Deterministic cascade lens baseline for failure propagation and systemic dependency modelling lena-vehicle-data-core⁠� → Event reconstruction for traceability modelling spd-r-google-cloud-poc⁠� → Observability and system monitoring simulation
 ---

 # 🧠 Cascade Simulation Core